"Dr. Dorian, do you not realize you are nothing more than a large pair of scrubs to me?"

 Sacred Heart doesn't have a lost and found box.
 They have an "Ass Box".

 Back for the Finale: Good Lord, too many people to name: both dead and alive.
-Though not everyone made it - in particular, both of Jordan's siblings were absent, and since the show had just channel hopped to ABC, NBC did not allow Masi Oka (Franklin/Hiro Nakamura) or Sarah Lancaster (Gift Shop Girl/Ellie Bartowski) to make cameos.
+Though not everyone made it - in particular, both of Jordan's siblings (played by Brendan Fraser and Tara Reid) were absent, Heather Graham (Dr Molly Clock) declined due to other commitments, and since the show had just channel hopped to ABC, NBC did not allow Masi Oka (Franklin/Hiro Nakamura) or Sarah Lancaster (Gift Shop Girl/Ellie Bartowski) to make cameos.

 Bad News in a Good Way: Sometimes invoked for breaking bad news to a patient, both in and out of fantasy sequences.